mekowalski/redux-react-blog-app/NOTES.md

   - instead of passing in a ton of data to component, and relying on component to find the user needed, should extract all that logic to `mapStateToProps` function

-- HOW THIS IS CONTRIBUTES TO REUSABILITY
+- HOW THIS CONTRIBUTES TO REUSABILITY
 - In some applications, some engineers define `mapStateToProps` and `connect` functions inside of a separate file
 - One file may have `mapStateToProps` and initial connect set up
 - A different file will have the component alone